 On my second day of self employment, I got an email from a client who said they weren’t going to need my services anymore.
 At that time, I only had a handful of websites I was writing for, and this was one of my higher paying ones.
 It was a terrible way to start self employment and made me worry all my other clients were going to pack up and leave too.

 What I’ve learned though is that when you’re self employed you can always have more work than you need as long as you hustle.
 In the several years I’ve been a freelance writer, I’ve probably pitched thousands of clients asking if they need writing services.
 Even now, even though more people come to me than I go to them, I still hustle.
-Just last week, one of my current clients e-mailed me to say they were dropping me from four posts a month to two posts a month.
+Just recently, one of my current clients e-mailed me to say they were dropping me from four posts a month to two posts a month.
 These days, now that I get paid several hundred dollars a post, losing a client or losing a handful of posts from any client could equate to a loss of $1,000 a month give or take.

 Even though the loss is greater now, I don’t even sweat it.
 I just e-mailed the client back and said “Sounds good.
 I’ll adjust my calendar,” and that was that.
 In my experience now being a writer for hire since 2011, I know there will always be more clients.
 There will always be more opportunities.
 There will always be more jobs and more people willing to pay me for my words.
 Clients come and go but what doesn’t go is my hustle and my ability to be one of the best at what I do.
 Once you’ve honed your work ethic and your talent as a work from home mom, you never have to worry about having enough money because you can always push yourself just a little bit more and earn more.